Navarro County reports no new cases of COVID-19

-The Corsicana-Navarro County Public Health Department reports that of the county's 36 cases, 12 are currently considered active, with three patients hospitalized, two related deaths and 22 recoveries.
+Testing numbers will no longer be updated daily.
+Daily reports provided by the Navarro County Office of Emergency Management will only share information related to positive cases, recoveries, and fatalities.

-To date, 566 people have been tested, with 129 still pending results.
-These numbers reflect the 89 tests performed Tuesday at the county's mobile testing site.
+According to Eric Meyers, Emergency Management Coordinator, the change is due to the high volume of tests being performed out of county without notifications.

 Another round of mobile testing will be available to the public from 10 a.m. to 4 p.m.
-Sunday, May 10 and Monday, May 11 at the I.O.O.F.
+Monday, May 11 at the I.O.O.F.
 Event Center located at 601 N. 45th St. in Corsicana.

 There is no cost to be tested, however, tests will be conducted by appointment only.
 To pre-register, visit txcovidtest.org, or call 512-883-2400.